trincot/lmc/README.md

 There is one language extension (so far) in this implementation:

 * `OTC` (opcode 922).
 This is a variant of `OUT`.
-It will interpret the accululator's value as a character code, and output the corresponding character.
+It will interpret the accumulator's value as a character code, and output the corresponding character.

 ## Undefined opcodes